MinervaChen/reply/ASSIGNMENT.md

 ##### 3. Approximately how many hours did it take you to complete this assignment? #####
 > 4 hours

 ##### 4. Did you receive help from any other sources (classmates, etc)?
 If so, please list who (be specific!). #####
 > no.

 ##### 5. Did you encounter any problems in this assignment we should warn students about in the future?
 How can we make the assignment better? #####
 > Yes.
-The jsdocs module was confusing to figure out.
-Hopefully we can get it more thoroughly explained?
-I had trouble getting it to work.
+The jsdoc module was confusing to figure out.
+There were some issues with "octogonal laterals", but we figured it out in office hours.
+> It would be nice if we had that explained in class :)

 ##### Note
 > The examples that I wrote are chenm-exit-example.js and chenm-reliant-responses.js